guidance counselor with student

 Total Graduate Course Credits 60

-• Students are required early in their course of study to be involved in pre-practicum experiences that are related to course assignments.
-Students will complete a pre-practicum of 100 hours in a school setting so that they may have the opportunity to observe and understand children and adolescents and spend time with individual students.
-Students will also have opportunities to learn with professional school counselors through interactive programs in the Institute for School Counseling and School Psychology.
+• Students are required to complete a 3 credit pre-practicum course.
+Students will complete a pre-practicum in a school setting so that they have the opportunity to observe and understand youth.
+Pre-practicum also gives students the opportunities to become familiar with the multifacited role of school counselors and school adjustment counselors.

-• In most cases, students are considered eligible for the practicum once they have successfully completed all prerequisite courses or when they take such courses concurrently.
-A candidate’s eligibility for and enrollment in the practicum will be determined by the Director of the School Counseling program based upon:
+• Students are considered eligible for the practicum and are approved by their academic advisor.
+A candidate’s eligibility for, and enrollment in, the practicum will be determined by the Director of the School Counseling program and the Practicum Coordinator based on:

 • Successful performance in required graduate courses; and

 • Assumption University responds to the Massachusetts Department of Elementary and Secondary Education in all matters of educator licensure.
 Therefore, the University reserves the right to revise the admission criteria and requirements of its graduate program(s) leading to eligibility for support personnel licensure in compliance with the current state regulations.
-Students seeking licensure as a School Counselor (All Levels) must meet with an academic advisor to plan an appropriate course of study before beginning their first semester of course work to ensure all license requirements are planned for.
+During their first semester, students seeking licensure as a School Counselor (All Levels) and School Adjustment Counselor (all levels) must meet with an academic advisor, who will help prepare their program plan.

 Upon successful completion of the Master’s Degree in School Counseling or School Adjustment Counseling, including the required Massachusetts-based practicum and licensing exams (MTEL, Praxis, etc.), you will have met the eligibility requirements for licensure in Massachusetts.